raspberrypilearning/comic-character/en/step_7.md

 Using these theme colour modes is good for accessibility and dark mode, in particular, is praised for improving readability and reducing eye strain, especially in low-light conditions.
 </p>

-Your `styles.css` file contains the colour scheme `.light-mode` that will be used to update your website based on your user's choices.
+Your `style.css` file contains the colour scheme `.light-mode` that will be used to update your website based on your user's choices.

 #### Add toggle to the header section